My Big Break

 What Got You Here?

-As I sit and examine what I wish I would have known prior to my big break, I cannot imagine how things might be different, if only I understood these few bits of wisdom.
-If I look back at the factors which lead up to my big break, these are the ones I would identify as major life events which I ignored.
+As I sit and examine what I wish I had known prior to my big break, I cannot imagine how things might be different if only I had understood these few bits of wisdom.
+If I look back at the factors which led up to my big break, these are the ones I would identify as major life events which I ignored.
 I was newly married, head-over-heels in love.
 Adjusting to married life is full of joys and challenges.
 Prior to getting married, I had never lived on my own.
 I really did not understand many of the basic things that adults go through.
 And like many of my peers, I was trying desperately to get my career off the ground.
-Oh, in the middle of all of this I was trying to finish my bachelors degree.
-All-the while, I got laid-off from my first "real job."
+Oh, in the middle of all of this, I was trying to finish my bachelor’s degree.
+All the while, I got laid off from my first “real job.”

 It All Adds Up

-My body was stress-filled and I kept up with my same routine.
-There were lots of thing I could have done to help my body cope.
+My body was stress-filled, and I kept up with my same routine.
+There were lots of things I could have done to help my body cope.
 I could have started taking walks to reduce stress and get myself out of the house.
-My friends were at different places in their lives and I was largely trying to do this alone.
+My friends were at different places in their lives, and I was largely trying to do this alone.
 Big mistake!
-I got laid-off and I did nothing to help myself process that major life event.
-Relfecting back, counseling would have been a wise choice.
-So there were all of these layers of life events, of trauma and stress which I largely ignored.
+I got laid off, and I did nothing to help myself process that major life event.
+Reflecting back, counseling would have been a wise choice.
+So there were all of these layers of life events, of trauma and stress, which I largely ignored.

 Listen to what your body is or might be trying to tell you.
 I can look back now and see the signs written on the wall.
 My body was doing all it could to tell me, but I was not listening.

 When all of the layers of fear begin to collide, when it all starts to seem like much, whatever you do, do not just “Power Through.”
 This is totally a classic guy move, but I know there are ladies who approach things this way as well.
 Whatever you do, do NOT simply power your way through this on your own.
 Enlist the help of friends, family, coworkers, and a professional counselor.